tanfwong/rfsoc_notes/_sources/ch3/hls_design.md

   HLS development.

 * The two main considerations in HLS kernel code development are to:
   1. Write C/C++ code that is *synthesizable*.
-Due to the limitations on the PL hardware architecture and resources, the HLS cannot synthesize some standard C/C++ constructs, such as dynamic memory allocation.
+Due to limitations on the PL hardware architecture and resources, the HLS cannot synthesize some standard C/C++ constructs, such as dynamic memory allocation.
 We should avoid writing HLS code with non-synthesizable C/C++ constructs.